OT-CONTAINER-KIT/redis-operator/docs/src/guide/redis.md

 ![](./images/redis-as-database.png)

-## Redis Master-Slave Replication
+## Redis Leader-Follower Replication

-Beginning with the explanation about Redis Master-Slave.
-In this phenomenon, Redis can replicate data to any number of nodes. ie. it lets the slave have the exact copy of their master.
+Beginning with the explanation about Redis Leader-Follower.
+In this phenomenon, Redis can replicate data to any number of nodes. ie. it lets the follower have the exact copy of their Leader.
 This helps in performance optimizations.

 ## Redis Cluster